Property Taxes

 Anyone who wishes to register in Bryan County for a mobile home which has been previously situated in another county must first provide proof that the current taxes have been paid in that county.
 The mobile home can then be properly registered for taxes in Bryan County.
 The owner will get a tax bill for the home the following year, provided the home is still in Bryan County on Jan 1st .

 The Tax Assessor's Office is charged with the responsibility of determining the fair market value of your mobile home for tax purposes each year.
-This value should reflect the value of your mobile home as of Jan 1st of the tax year and includes the value of any decks, porches, or other additions or other improvements to the home.
-If you have a question about your value or feel that it is excessive, please contact the Tax Assessor's Office at 912-653-3889 so that they may reconsider the value.
+This value should reflect the value of your mobile home as of January 1st of the tax year and includes the value of any decks, porches, or other additions or other improvements to the home.
+If you have a question about your value or feel that it is excessive, please contact the Tax Assessor's Office at 912-653-3889, option 1.
+The ad valorem tax notice for a non-homestead mobile home also serves as the assessment notice for the same year as the tax bill.
 The deadline to appeal non-homestead mobile home values is April 1st.
-The ad valorem tax notice for a non-homestead mobile home also serves as the assessment notice for the same year as the tax bill.

 Timber Tax